 The Final Note

-Do you have an Fiddle accessory you can’t live with out?
+Do you have a Fiddle accessory you can’t live without?
 We’d love to hear from you in the comment section below!
 We are always hearing new ideas and ways people are using everyday items to make their fiddling more enjoyable!